slep2-0/MyOS/README.md

 **SUPPORTED FEATURES:**

-`Interrupts -- basic keyboard interrupt to write to screen, as well as a basic interrupt timer.` `VGA Output buffer, writing to VGA video memory`
+`Interrupts -- basic keyboard interrupt to write to screen, as well as a basic interrupt timer.`

+`Memory Managment -- basic kmalloc and kfree to allocate and deallocate memory to/from the heap.`

+`VGA Output buffer, writing to VGA video memory`